Anchored Supervised Fine-Tuning: Introduction

 A growing body of work re-examines SFT through an RL lens, arguing that the \emph{implicit reward} induced by maximum likelihood is pathological and that principled reweighting or trust regions are needed.
 Among these approaches, Dynamic Fine-Tuning (DFT)~\citep{wu2025dft} has gained significant attention by identifying a pathological reward structure in standard SFT that leads to unbounded variance when model probabilities approach zero.
 DFT addresses this through probability-based reweighting, achieving remarkable empirical improvements in mathematical reasoning tasks.
 However, our preliminary experiments reveal that DFT's effectiveness is domain-specific; it excels in reasoning-intensive domains yet exhibits instability in knowledge-intensive tasks and lacks theoretical grounding for its design choices.

 To address these problems, we provide a principled theoretical analysis of DFT within a reward-weighted regression framework inspired by reward-weighted regression and importance sampling theory~\citep{Rubinstein}.
-From the theoretical perspective, we To address these problems, we provide a principled theoretical analysis of DFT within a reward-weighted regression framework inspired by reward-weighted regression and importance sampling theory~\citep{Rubinstein}.
 From the theoretical perspective, we reveal that DFT corresponds to a specific auxiliary distribution construction that yields a provably tighter lower bound on the RL objective compared to standard SFT.
 This causes a critical limitation: the absence of distributional anchoring mechanisms leads to progressive drift away from the reference distribution.
-The distributional shift undermines the validity of the reward-weighted framework and explains the training instabilities of DFT.
+The distributional shift makes the bound increasingly loose and increases importance weight variance, explaining the training instabilities of DFT.

-To address these fundamental limitations, we propose \textbf{Anchored Supervised Fine-Tuning (ASFT)}, a lightweight extension of DFT that incorporates a KL divergence regularization term to prevent distributional drift while preserving the tightness benefits of adaptive reweighting.
-As demonstrated in Figure~\ref{fig:accuracy_kl}, ASFT maintains stable KL divergence while achieving superior performance across both in-domain and out-of-domain evaluations.
+To address these fundamental limitations, we propose \textbf{Anchored Supervised Fine-Tuning (\mname)}, a lightweight extension of DFT that incorporates a KL divergence regularization term to prevent distributional drift while preserving the tightness benefits of adaptive reweighting.
+As demonstrated in Figure~\ref{fig:accuracy_kl}, \mname maintains stable KL divergence while achieving superior performance across both in-domain and out-of-domain evaluations.

-Empirically, ASFT consistently outperforms both standard SFT and DFT across mathematical reasoning, medical knowledge, and code generation tasks.
-On mathematical reasoning benchmarks with 100k training samples, ASFT achieves an average improvement of +4.85 points (18.6\%) over DFT and +17.89 points (142\%) over the base model.
-In medical knowledge tasks with 10k samples, ASFT delivers +8.28 points (24.8\%) improvement over SFT and +10.65 points (33.9\%) over the base model, requiring only 3\% of the training cost of full RL approaches.
+Empirically, \mname consistently outperforms both standard SFT and DFT across mathematical reasoning, medical knowledge, and code generation tasks.
+On mathematical reasoning benchmarks with 100k training samples, \mname achieves an average improvement of +4.85 points (18.6\%) over DFT and +17.89 points (142\%) over the base model.
+In medical knowledge tasks with 10k samples, \mname delivers +8.28 points (24.8\%) improvement over SFT and +10.65 points (33.9\%) over the base model, requiring only 3\% of the training cost of full RL approaches.